-2.11BSD probably demands the most of all operating systems, using kernel, supervisor and user states.
+2.11BSD probably demands the most of all operating systems, using kernel, supervisor and user states and separate instruction and data space for all three of those.
 The best choice is obviously an 11/70, but other models capable of 22 bit and supervisor state will work too – J11 or 11/44, for instance.
 You can choose to save on FPGA resources and use the floating point simulator software embedded in 2.11BSD, but make sure you are running at or beyond patch #445 – below that, the floating point simulator is broken.

-You will need an RP06 image for 2.11BSD.
-I’ve recently redone the image that I use from scratch (and made a write-up of it too!).
+I’ve recently rebuilt the RP06 image that I use from scratch (and made a write-up of it too!).
 Look for it on my howto pages.

 The XXDP packs have been very useful in verifying the functions of the CPU, FPU and MMU in the early stages of development, and I still often use these for regression testing after I’ve made changes – so much in fact that I’ve physically worn out a couple of sd cards.
 Almost all of the CPU, MMU and FPU tests pass flawlessly – the exceptions are mainly caused by differences in the autoincrement and autodecrement timing that shows when instructions are aborted.
 Of many of the tests, the listings are available, which was of great help to me in finding out why some tests did not pass – the code is in some cases so tricky that it can take ages to figure out what it does if the listing is not available – or if the crucial page is missing.